c0dezer019/presence_backend/README.md

 # Presence Server

-Maintains the backend for the CommunityBot Discord Bot.
+Maintains the backend for the Presence Discord Bot.
+The app uses a FastAPI framework run with GraphQL and a PostgreSQL database.

 ## Technology Used

 - psycopg2 as a PostgreSQL adapter for Python.
-- Flask for the framework.
+- FastAPI framework.
 - SQLAlchemy as a database engine.
-- Flask-SQLAlchemy for less boilerplate setup.
 - Pipenv for the Virtual Environment.
-- Jsonify to turn things into JSON.
-- pytz for managing timestamps.
+- Arrow for managing timestamps.
 - requests for handling requests from bot API.
 - wheel for production build.
-- mod_wsgi for the hosting service.

-## Models

-The bot requires two models.
-The Server and the User with a many-to-many relationship.
-A server has many users, and a user has many servers.
-The database only tracks username with discriminator, Discord ID, last activity type, location, and timestamp.
+- ASGI server using uvicorn.
+- Strawberry GraphQL lib.